SoftwareAG/webmethods-developer-portal/samples/web-components/README.md

    2. Navigate to Administration -> Themes
    3. Click `customize` icon in the theme you want to customize
    4. In the left navigation, choose `Web Components` section
-   5. Register the web component with the file `that you generated in first section`.
+   5. Register the web component with the details - Name, description, browse and add file `that you generated in first section`.

    You have registered the web component registered successfully.
    Next, the final section on how to render the web component in the UI.